dcusworth/image_spark_mpi/README.md

 **Hybrid OpenMP + MPI - Model Parallelism**

-Using the model parallel framework described above (OpenMP on matrix multiplications, MPI on lambdas), we achieve the following results (Figure XX) when varying threads and nodes.
+Using the model parallel framework described above (OpenMP on matrix multiplications, MPI on lambdas), we achieve the following results (Figure XX) when varying threads and nodes ([Code listing for Model Parallelism](https://github.com/dcusworth/image_spark_mpi/blob/master/model/AWS/aws_spark_outer.py)).
 We see the maximum speedup occuring with the maximum number of nodes and threads (8 each).
 The efficiency drops as we increase the number of threads and nodes, but the scaled speedup is still largest for the highest number of threads and nodes.

 <figure>
 <img src="https://github.com/dcusworth/image_spark_mpi/blob/master/img/model_hybrid.png" alt="model_par" WIDTH="900"/>